NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/deploying.md

 If no network is specified, Hardhat Ignition will run against an in-memory instance of Hardhat Network.

+In the sample `LockModule` above, two module parameters are used: `unlockTime` which will default to the 1st of Jan 2030 and `lockedAmount` which will default to one Gwei.
+You can learn more about overriding these values by providing your own module parameters during deployment in our [Deploying a module](/ignition/docs/guides/deploy#defining-parameters-during-deployment) guide.

-Read more about Hardhat Ignition in the [Hardhat Ignition documentation](/ignition).
+Read more about Hardhat Ignition generally in the [Hardhat Ignition documentation](/ignition).